 The remuneration packages of the Executive Directors and key management personnel consist of fixed and variable wage components.
 To ensure that the remuneration packages of Executive Directors and key management personnel are consistent and comparable with market practice, the RC regularly compares this fixed component with those of companies in similar industries, while continuing to be mindful of the fact that there is a general correlation between increased remuneration incentives, and improvement in performance.
 The variable component comprises a variable bonus based on the Group's and individual's performance to link rewards to performance.
 Bonuses payable to key executives are reviewed by the RC and approved by the Board to ensure the alignment of their interests with the interests of Shareholders and other stakeholders to promote the long-term success of the Company.
-The remuneration package has included share-based incentive following the adoption of the Scheme in 2010.
-The Scheme will expire in 2020 and will not be renewed at the forthcoming AGM.
-The Board in conjunction with the RC may review and reconsider the need for such share-based incentive in due course.
+The remuneration package had included share-based incentive following the adoption of the XMH Share Option Scheme in 2010 ("Scheme").
+The Scheme had expired in 2020 and was not renewed at the last AGM held in respect of FY2020.
+The Board in conjunction with the RC will continue to review and consider the need for such share-based incentive from time to time.